samestep/quench/jsdeps/README.md

-# Tree-sitter grammar for Quench
+# Node dependencies for Quench

+Not to be confused with [the npm package called jsdeps][jsdeps].

 ## Development